jsoverson/preprocess/README.md

 ##### options.srcEol
 Type: `String`
-Defaut: EOL of source string or `os.EOL` if source string contains multiple different or no EOLs.
+Default: EOL of source string or `os.EOL` if source string contains multiple different or no EOLs.

 The end of line (EOL) character to use for the preprocessed result.
 May be one of:
  - `\r\n` - Windows